 The applicant requests deletion of this consideration as the Bowie New Town Center has been substantially developed and the appropriate grading and clearing has occurred, including the establishment of open space systems, in conformance with existing approvals.
-Staff has no objection to the deletion of this consideration.
+This consideration is recommended for deletion.